 This session will explore skin health and dermatological conditions.

-Speaker Dr Tamara Griffiths
+Speaker Dr Tamara Griffiths FRCP

-Dr Tamara Griffiths
+Dr Tamara Griffiths FRCP President, British Association of Dermatologists

-Speaker Dr Satveer Mahil
+Speaker Dr Domniki Iatropoulou

-Dr Satveer Mahil
+Speaker Dr Satveer Mahil FRCP

 comment 1 Created with Sketch Beta.